|SKIP AHEAD TO|

 - Select Image Tools

-- Select Trigger Image Actions from the drop down list:
+- Select Reprocess Images Actions from the drop-down list:

 - And complete as follows for Wet:

-- Repeat steps 1 to 6 to extract the dominant colour for Dry core (ensuring Dry is selected as described in 5.
-Select One or more Collections).
+- Repeat steps to extract the dominant color for Dry core (ensuring Dry is selected as described.

 Depending on the number of images in a Collection, processing may take several minutes.